 In 2001, Ken Wright received an Award of Recognition from the Municipal District of Machu Picchu for engineering research at the Machu Picchu archaeological site.

 In 2000, WWE received an Outstanding Graphics Presentation Award from the American Council of Engineering Companies of Colorado for a display depicting our Pine Lake Restoration project.

 In 1997, WWE received the Stephen H. Hart Award for Preservation of Cultural Heritage from the Colorado Historical Society.
-This award was related to our historical research at Mesa Verde.
+This award was in recognition of our historical research in Mesa Verde.